 Veteran's benefits are included as a resource in the determination of eligibility for Dartmouth scholarship awards.
 The financial aid award adjustment for VA Benefit eligibility is similar to the outside scholarship adjustment - self help(job/loan) is reduced before the Dartmouth scholarship is reduced.

 Dartmouth College currently participates in the Yellow Ribbon Program which supplements GI Bill benefits.
-Students with eligibility for the Yellow Ribbon Program receive a tuition reduction of up to $15,000 which is matched by the VA.
-For undergraduate students enrolled full time for the 9-month academic year in 2011-2012, the combination of the GI Bill tuition benefit and the Yellow Ribbon Program supplement will cover the standard cost of tuition and fees.
+For undergraduate students enrolled full time for the 9-month academic year, the combination of the GI Bill tuition benefit and the Yellow Ribbon Program supplement will cover the standard cost of tuition and fees.

 Each student receiving VA Benefits must submit a copy of the eligibility letter to the Financial Aid Office and to the Registrar.